 Under the terms of the credit agreement for the Revolver, one or more standby letters of credit, up to a maximum aggregate outstanding balance of \$30.0 million, may be issued on behalf of the Company by the lenders under the Revolver.
 The Company will incur a fee that shall be agreed upon with the issuing bank.
 Any outstanding standby letters of credit reduce the available borrowings on the Revolver by a corresponding amount.
-No standby letters of credit were outstanding balance of \$40.0 million of swingline loans.
+No standby letters of credit were outstanding at December 31, 2016.
+The Company also may borrow up to a maximum aggregate outstanding balance of \$40.0 million of swingline loans.
 Any outstanding swingline loans reduce the available borrowings under the Revolver by a corresponding amount.
 There were no swingline loans outstanding at December 31, 2016.